ThatCatDev/Kaimu/docs/src/content/docs/configuration/environment-variables.md

 ---
 title: Environment Variables
-description: Complete reference for Pulse environment variables
+description: Complete reference for Kaimu environment variables
 ---

-This page documents all environment variables used to configure Pulse.
+This page documents all environment variables used to configure Kaimu.

 ## Backend Configuration